Get-aduser not recognized

 PS C:\WINDOWS\system32> import-module activedirectory

-If you are using Windows 7 and you got The term ‘get-aduser’ is not recognized as the name of a cmdlet, then below are the steps that can help you to fix the issue.
+If you are using Windows 7 and you got this error, then below are the steps that can help you to fix the issue.

 3. Now, Expand the “Role Administration Tools” node.

-4. Then, Expand AD DS and AD LDS Tools option.
+4. Then, Expand the AD DS and AD LDS Tools options.

 6. Finally, click on the OK button to confirm the installation.

-Note: One important point to note down here is, If you are using Windows 10 and you are not able to see the “Remote Server Administration Tools” option in your system then you need to install the RSAT tools for Windows 10 using the below steps.
+Note: One important point to note here is that if you are using Windows 10 and cannot see the “Remote Server Administration Tools” option in your system, then you need to install the RSAT tools for Windows 10 using the below steps.

 1. Download the Remote Server Administration Tools for Windows 10 now and install it on your machine.

-2. Once you have installed the RSAT tools, make sure to restart your machine once so that the changes will be reflected in your machine.
-Now you should be able to enable the Active Directory Module for Windows Powershell option using the above steps.
+2. Once you have installed the RSAT tools, restart your machine once to reflect the changes in your machine.
+Now, you can enable the Active Directory Module for Windows Powershell option using the above steps.

 You may like the following Azure tutorials: